PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Spell-Check/quickstarts/php.md

 ---
-title: 'Hızlı başlangıç: Bing Yazım Denetimi REST API ve PHP ile yazım denetimi yapma'
+title: 'Quickstart: Check spelling with the REST API and PHP - Bing Spell Check'
 titleSuffix: Azure Cognitive Services
-description: Bu basit PHP uygulaması, Bing Yazım Denetimi API'si bir istek gönderir ve önerilen düzeltmelerin bir listesini döndürür.
+description: This simple PHP application sends a request to the Bing Spell Check API and returns a list of suggested corrections.
 services: cognitive-services
 author: aahill
 manager: nitinme